Freddie Freeman Player Props: Dodgers vs. Reds

 Freddie Freeman At The Plate

-- Freeman has 133 hits and an OBP of .411 to go with a slugging percentage of .583.
-All three of those stats lead Los Angeles hitters this season.
+- Freeman leads Los Angeles with 135 hits and an OBP of .413, plus a team-best slugging percentage of .582.

-- He ranks second in batting average, third in on base percentage, and second in slugging among qualified batters in MLB.
+- Among qualified hitters in MLB action, he ranks second in batting average, third in on-base percentage, and second in slugging.

-- Freeman enters this game on a six-game hitting streak.
-During his last games, he's hitting .429 with three homers.
+- Freeman will look to extend his seven-game hitting streak.
+He's batting .350 with one homer during his last games.

+- Freeman has picked up a hit in 80 of 102 games this season, with multiple hits 41 times.

-- In 41.6% of his games this year, Freeman has tallied at least one RBI.
-In 16 of those games (15.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in 11 contests.
+- Freeman has had at least one RBI in 42.2% of his games this season (43 of 102), with more than one RBI 17 times (16.7%).
+He has also been responsible for three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.